 Once you can make a presentation at a sales meeting, set goals in terms of your network within that firm and identify which agents you wish to further your relationship with.
 Go to sales meetings early, and be professional in your appearance and demeanor.

 The third key to reap the benefits of sales meetings is to:

 III.
 BE APPROACHABLE AND FUN

-Marketing is a chance for you to mix, mingle, and allow the agents to see your personality.
+Marketing to realtors is a chance for you to mix, mingle, and allow the agents to see your personality.
 Show your human side at the sales meetings.